 A tree node can be expanded or collapsed by left clicking anywhere left of the node's icon.
 To expand or collapse a node and all it's children, right click the node anywhere.

 Collapse buttons can also be used to expand or collapse the selected nodes and all their children.
 If no nodes are selected, all nodes are expanded or collapsed.
 Double click

 Collapse to collapse all nodes except for the skeleton nodes, which can be convenient when many nodes are expanded.

-Nodes that can be renamed can be double clicked as a shortcut to open the rename dialog.
+Items that can be renamed can be double-clicked as a shortcut to open the rename dialog.

 Nodes that have a "New" button (such as